paglimo/beegfs-go/watch/README.md

   * All boolean (true/false) values are listed with no quotes.

 ## Configuring Subscribers

+IMPORTANT: At this time it is only possible to configure subscribers using a configuration file.
+Configuring subscribers using environment variables or flags is not supported.

 When configuring subscribers, the following options must be specified for each subscriber regardless of type: